Renal Transplantation

 Introduction

-Kidneys can be donated from either living donors or deceased donors, with the majority of renal transplants from deceased donors.
+Kidneys can be donated from either living donors or deceased donors, with the majority of renal transplants from deceased donors in the UK.
 Deceased donors are either Donation after Brainstem Death (DBD) or Donation after Circulatory Death (DCD).

 Living-donor transplants account for up to 30% of all kidney transplantations, either related or unrelated, performed as a laparoscopic donor nephrectomy (rarely this is done as an open nephrectomy in modern practice).

-One year survival for DBD transplant recipients is around 97% and for living donor transplant recipients is around 99%.
+One year survival for deceased transplant recipients is 96% and for living donor transplant recipients is 99%.

 Indications